xregistry/spec/core/spec.md

 Where:
 - The HTTP body MUST contain the full JSON representation of the Registry entity's mutable attributes
-- Attributes not present in the request MUST be interpreted as a request to delete the attribute
-- A request to update, or delete, a read-only attribute MUST be silently ignored
-- A request to update a mutable attribute with an invalid value MUST generate an error (this includes deleting a mandatory mutable attribute)
-- Complex attributes that have nested values (e.g. `labels`) MUST be specified in their entirety
-- If `epoch` is present then the server MUST reject the request if the Registry's current `epoch` value is different from the one in the request
 - The request SHOULD NOT include the `model` and if it does, then the server MUST silently ignore it.
 Updating the model MUST only be done via the `/model` API.
 See [Updating the Registry Model](#updating-the-registry-model)